 If you are a Houses In Multiple Occupation (HMO) landlord, you have to carry out annual PAT tests.
 This is because the risk of fire is higher in HMOs than it is in single homes, and as the occupants may not know each other, they may be less likely to help one another in the event of a fire.

-You don’t have to get PAT testing done if you rent out other types of properties, but as duty-holder, it can be the right way of showing your tenants you are keeping them safe.
+You don’t have to get PAT testing done if you rent out other types of properties in England and Wales, but as duty-holder, it can be the right way of showing your tenants you are keeping them safe.

 Bear in mind that it is a legal requirement for you to have your electrical installations (e.g. sockets and light fittings) tested through EICR.